CASE

-Learn how to use the PostgreSQL CASE expression to add if-else branching logic directly inside SELECT, WHERE, GROUP BY, and ORDER BY clauses.
+Learn how to use the PostgreSQL CASE expression to add conditional if-else branching logic inside SELECT, WHERE, GROUP BY, ORDER BY, and aggregate functions.

 Quick Answer

-The PostgreSQL CASE expression adds conditional logic to a query, similar to an if/else statement.
-It evaluates a list of WHEN conditions in order and returns the result for the first condition that is true.
-If no condition matches, CASE returns the ELSE result or NULL if no ELSE is provided.
+The CASE expression evaluates a list of WHEN conditions in order and returns the result for the first condition that is true.
+If no condition matches it returns the ELSE value, or NULL when no ELSE is provided.
+It can appear anywhere a value expression is valid.

 Spin up a Postgres database in 20 seconds with Vela.